johnbroaddusivccv/FDNCymbal/README.md

 Input is an impulse.

-*.Time on FDN(n) is modified with depth of cascades.
+*.Time on FDN(n) is modified with respect to the depth of cascades.
 In other words, it's not the exact value from FDN.Time, Atk.Time or Tick.Time.
-Values increases with respect to the depth of cascades.

 Control on summing (⊕, plus symbol with circle) indicates mixing ratio of 2 signals.